 Creating a Persona Profile

-There is no one right way to create a persona, but a number of essential elements need to be included.
+There is no one right way to build user persona, but a number of essential elements need to be included.

 An effective persona document consists of the following basic information:

 - Demographic: age, gender, income, location, education, family

 - descriptive title

 - role or job description, with key information about their company (size, vertical type)

 - a day-in-the-life narrative